 So, here's the main point of this letter: I'm not moving to Hogwarts, and if you try to force me to leave my home and attend that place, you're really not going to enjoy what happens to you, Dumbledore, and any others of those total berks there who won't leave me alone.
 You've got a few wizards.
 I've got the entire staff of Unseen University, all of who want to stay on the good side of the Librarian.
 Plus, since I'm a naturalized citizen of Ankh-Morpork, the Patrician would look upon with intense disfavor anyone at all kidnapping one of his subjects.

 In conclusion, Voldemort's your problem.
 You take care of him.

 Harry "Oook" Potter

-P.S.: While re-reading this letter just before sending it off to you, I've come to the conclusion that it might be a little harsh.
+P.S.: While re-reading this letter just before sending it off to you, I've come to the conclusion that it might be a bit harsh.
 Excellent.
 Still, in memory of my parents, I'm going to offer you a little help, which will come along with this note.
 I've been assured by Rincewind that if something like it managed to defeat an actual sourcerer, a copy should be more than enough to take down a minor prat like Riddle.
 Good luck in finding someone to use it.
 I suggest Snape, or someone equally disposable.